Epinephelus marginatus: Conservation

 Epinephelus marginatus catch declined by 88% in seven countries between 1990–2001, these countries forming a significant part of its overall distribution.
 In other regions, such as West Africa, where this species is heavily exploited, there is little data about the status of this fish.
-For these reasons, the International Union for Conservation of Nature has assessed E. marginatus as being Vulnerable, citing a suspected reduction in the population size reduction in excess 50% over the last three generations and where the causes of the decline continue.
+For these reasons, the International Union for Conservation of Nature has assessed E. marginatus as being vulnerable, citing a suspected reduction in the population size in excess of 50% over the last three generations and with ongoing threats.
 Conservation measures have included a spearfishing ban for ten years in France and bag limits in South Africa.
 In addition, a number of Marine Protected Areas have been established to protect the habitat of E. marginatus.
-In Turkey recommended actions have included no take zones along the Aegean and Mediterranean Sea coasts and a total fisheries ban for a minimum of 3–5 years.
+In Turkey recommended actions have included no take zones along the Aegean and Mediterranean sea coasts and a total fisheries ban for a minimum of 3–5 years.